-By showcasing their pet-friendly caravan add-on – the Simply Pawsome pack – at the Manchester Caravan & Motorhome recently, Willerby proved that bringing a pet on holiday can be made less stressful for both dog owners and their furry friends.
+By showcasing their pet-friendly holiday home add-on the Simply Pawsome pack at the Manchester Caravan & Motorhome show recently, Willerby proved that bringing a pet on holiday can be made less stressful for both dog owners and their furry friends.

 David Campbell, co-founder of The Animal Behavior Centre, tells our editor Victoria Galligan why parks are trying to be even more dog friendly than ever before…

 Why did Willerby decide to create the Simply Pawsome pack?
-Is there a big market for dog owners in the caravan trade?
+Is there a big market for dog owners in the holiday home trade?